280Zo/charybdis-wireless-mini-zmk-firmware/README.md

   - The central side can also be plugged in to USB and the keyboard can be used when Bluetooth on the host computer isn't available (e.g. BIOS navigation)
 - To add support for the PMW3610 low power trackball sensor, badjeff's [zmk-pmw3610-driver](https://github.com/badjeff/zmk-pmw3610-driver) is included in the firmware.
 - To add support for the dongle, badjeff's [ZMK Input Behavior Listener](https://github.com/badjeff/zmk-input-behavior-listener?tab=readme-ov-file) and [ZMK Split Peripheral Input Relay](https://github.com/badjeff/zmk-split-peripheral-input-relay) modules are included in the firmware.
+- eigatech's [zmk-configs](https://github.com/eigatech/zmk-config?tab=readme-ov-file) played a major role in getting badjeff's drivers and modules fully configured
-- A separate branch builds the Bluetooth/USB firmware using [inorichi's driver](https://github.com/inorichi/zmk-pmw3610-driver?tab=readme-ov-file).
+- A separate branch builds the Bluetooth/USB firmware using [inorichi's driver](https://github.com/inorichi/zmk-pmw3610-driver?tab=readme-ov-file) as an alternative to badjeff's driver.
-- [Petejohanson's work](https://github.com/petejohanson/zmk/blob/feat/pointers-move-scroll/docs/docs/behaviors/mouse-emulation.md) is also included in the build to allow mouse keys to work.
-This will be included until the main ZMK repo merges it.
+- [Petejohanson's individual work](https://github.com/petejohanson/zmk/blob/feat/pointers-move-scroll/docs/docs/behaviors/mouse-emulation.md) is also included in the build to allow mouse keys to function.
+This will be used until the main ZMK repo merges it.

-### Flashing the Firmware
+## Flashing the Firmware

-**Note** - If you switch from the dongle to the Bluetooth/USB configuration, or visa versa, you need to first flash the reset firmware to all devices.

 Follow the steps below to flash the firmware

+- If you are flashing the firmware for the first time, or if you're switching between the dongle and the Bluetooth/USB configuration, flash the reset firmware to all the devices first
 - Unzip the firmware.zip
 - Plug the right half info the computer through USB
 - Double press the reset button
 - The keyboard will mount as a removable storage device
-- Copy the right side uf2 file into the NICENANO storage device.
+- Copy the applicable uf2 file into the NICENANO storage device (e.g. charybdis_qwerty_dongle.uf2 -> dongle)
 - It will take a few seconds, then it will unmount and restart itself.
-- Plug in the left half, and copy the left uf2 file.
-- If you're using a dongle, flash the dongle firmware the same way
+- Repeat these steps for all devices.
 - You should now be able to use your keyboard

+Note - If the keyboard halves aren't connecting as expected, try pressing the reset button on both halves at the same time.
+If that doesn't work, follow the [ZMK Connection Issues](https://zmk.dev/docs/troubleshooting/connection-issues#acquiring-a-reset-uf2) documentation for more troubleshooting steps.

-### Keymaps & Layers
+## Keymaps & Layers

 Each layer has been heavily influenced by [Miryoku](https://github.com/manna-harbour/miryoku/) and [home row mods](https://precondition.github.io/home-row-mods) that use [bilateral combinations](https://sunaku.github.io/home-row-mods.html) to make typing as efficient and comfortable as possible, though some non-bilateral key options are also included for optional usage.
 To reduce hand movement, extra attention has also been given to making sure cursor, scrolling, and mouse button operations are as seamless as possible.